-- 36 media types all belong to one alternative content, they share the same View Point descriptor, i.e. - 37 the same value for @schemeIdURI and for @value.
-Note also that even if the DASH client - 38 does not understand the value for @schemeIdURI it would stll obey the rules for associated
+- 35 For associated content of different media types, the ViewPoint descriptor is used.
+If different - media types all belong to one alternative content, they share the same View Point descriptor, i.e. - 37 the same value for @schemeIdURI and for @value.
+Note also that even if the DASH client - does not understand the value for @schemeIdURI it would stll obey the rules for associated